 The man, too, defies labels, except to say he is a contributor, a curator of music.
 He sees his job as a musician to contribute to community, to act as a channel for the music, to learn and discover as much as create and transform.
 He is always becoming; always emerging.

 James Howard’s new CD release, For the Love of Song, is a collection of recognizable tunes played as electric guitar instrumentals.
-Howard spontaneously composes brilliant content on top of familiar chord progressions and melodies with the end result being nothing less than extraordinary.
+Howard spontaneously composes content on top of familiar chord progressions and melodies.
 He is thoughtful in his description of the process, acknowledging that he is building on the works of others, adding his own vision.
 He says his contribution is to lift spirit in it, to transform and transport through experience.
-In this, Howard’s 6th CD release, he seems to be getting better and better.
-The result propels these familiar melodies and passionate improvisations into a satisfying alchemy of sonic resonace that needs to be experienced and appreciated by as big of an audience as possible.
+In this, Howard’s 6th CD release, he sings his guitar through these iconic songs, adding his own brand of virtuosity resulting in a satisfying mix of the familiar blended with novelty and originality.